Bad Ben: Release

-Bach has released eleven films in the Bad Ben series, beginning with the titular 2016 film.
+Bach has released fourteen films in the Bad Ben series, beginning with the titular 2016 film.
 The films premiered on Amazon Prime, where they were available for viewing until 2020, when he removed the films due to Amazon lowering his earnings.
 The films were later re-released through Breaking Glass Pictures.

-As of 2023, all eleven Bad Ben films are available to stream on the Bad Ben TV Roku channel.
+As of 2024, all Bad Ben films are available to stream on the Bad Ben TV Roku channel.

 Game

 A game adaptation entitled Bad Ben has been produced.
 It was developed by Bach alongside corpsepile and DreadXP and was released to Itch.io in October 2021.
 Bach provides the voice for the game protagonist.
 Players lead his character through a house that he purchased via a sheriff's sale and as he experiences strange, supernatural occurrences.

 Reception

 Bloody Disgusting rated the first film in the series favorably, noting its limitations while also stating "The plot may not sound like much to most horror movie veterans, as there are countless other scary stories with a similar setup, but trust me when I say that watching a grumpy middle-aged man refuse to be harassed by supernatural forces hell-bent on ruining his investment is one hell of a fun ride."
 They further remarked on the sequels, of which there were three at the time of the article, praising Badder Ben by writing "Adding a sizable amount of humor to a legitimately clever script, this remarkable third entry surpasses the other films in charm and scope, but by no means is it a flawless endeavor. " Vox compared the film favorably to The Blair Witch Project, as "The setting is totally different, but Bad Ben marries a do-it-yourself-attitude with an impeccably realized atmosphere in a way that echoes found footage’s breakout movie."

 Dread Central rated the seventh film The Haunted Highway favorably, stating that it was "campy, hilarious, and has surprisingly effective moments.
 This isn’t one that’ll scare you, but it’ll definitely have you in a good mood."
 Film Threat praised Benign, writing "While the narrative will confuse anyone not already up to date with the franchise, the flick still offers a decent amount of elements to hold their attention.
 Bach is rock solid as the sole focus of the story, while his editing and effects skills prove to be top-notch."